 Tarte Tatin is served upside down…I mean the right side up…I mean…I don’t know…it needs to be flipped!
 It’s also served whilst still hot or warm.

-So, to turn it out, first run a knife around between the pastry and the frying pan to loosen it.
+So, to turn it out, run a knife between the pastry and the frying pan to loosen it.

 Then, lay your serving plate upside down over the frying pan and…

 …carefully flip both the pan and the plate over.

 Remove the pan and…just look at it!
 It’s gorgeous, isn’t it?!